 - A pickup game of soccer doesn’t cost anything and can be a fun afternoon for all ages.

-William Bridel, PhD, is an assistant professor at the University of Calgary’s Faculty of Kinesiology.
+Dr. William Bridel, PhD, is an assistant professor at the University of Calgary’s Faculty of Kinesiology.
 His research explores socio-cultural aspects of the body, physical activity, and health.
 He is supervising Simon Barrick’s PhD project on learn-to-skate programs for new Canadians.
-Find a list of William's research publications here.
+Find out more about William's research here.